Article

 How to determine if you need help implementing an efficient logistics process

-Most logistics companies are still working under a traditional landscape – broken operations, emergency-based activity, reverse logistics, batch handling, unlevelled flows, empty runs, and low occupation rates, among others.
+Most logistics companies are still operating within a traditional landscape characterized by broken operations, emergency-based activity, reverse logistics, batch handling, unlevelled flows, empty runs, and low occupation rates, among others.

 This is the common footprint among conservative practitioners.
 Teams are open to listening and discussing new ideas, but they seek support since their previous misconceptions are weighing them down and preventing them from evolving.